 Course outline: Directing Documentary The MA in Directing Documentary is a specialisation within the broader MA in Film and Television.
-The Documentary Department at the National Film and Television School is dedicated to nurturing people who are wholly committed to the task of learning how to become such an author.
-We give them the means to acquire the essential craft skills and we foster their creative ambition.
-But in order to grow into great documentary storytellers, students have to embark on the testing journey of finding the voice that is authentically theirs.
-That takes time, hard work and great determination.
 Year One is built around a series of practical exercises, increasing in length and complexity.
 These are designed to identify and focus on the particular techniques and content of a variety of documentary genres.
 The key ones are: